-Tel Aviv and Jerusalem may get most of the glory, but the Sea of Galilee (aka “the Kinneret”) should not be overlooked.
+Tel Aviv and Jerusalem may get most of the glory for things to do in Israel, but the Sea of Galilee (aka “the Kinneret”) should not be overlooked.
 Offering a unique mix of Jewish holy sites and dazzling beaches – both sandy and rocky – this unique spot is both breathtakingly beautiful and historically rich.
 We know it can be hard to tear yourself away from the markets in Jerusalem and the Tel Aviv coastline, but with places like the Tiberias Promenade and Bora Bora Beach, you won't need extra convincing.
 Here’s a look at all of the beaches and sites that make the Sea of Galilee such a worthy destination.

 The best sites in the Sea of Galilee